 Next on the list: pizza!
 The best fast-food options for pizza in downtown Reykjavík are The Deli, Devito’s, and Flatey Hlemmur.
 The Deli is a small pizza place with a passion for Mediterranean cuisine located on Laugavegur.
 They only have seating for about six people, and a lot of people go for the takeaway option.
 A bit farther down Laugavegur, Devito’s is located.
 They serve delicious pizzas with a zesty sauce.
 Feeling more like fresh Neapolitan pizza?
 Then head to Flatey Pizza inside Hlemmur Mathöll for traditional pizzas made with simple, flavourful ingredients.

 There are some excellent sandwich joints in downtown Reykjavík.
 Subway, the international sandwich chain, has several locations around Iceland and two in Reykjavík.
 You can go there to get your usual sub, but it might be more fun to try local concepts instead.
 Hlöllabátar, lovingly called Hlölli, has been serving flavourful subs for more than 30 year.
 The bread is baked fresh every day and the subs are topped with fresh Icelandic ingredients and a secret sauce.
-Another good spot for cheap eats in Reykjavík is Nonnabiti, serving large subs with lots of toppings, for instance sautéed meat and vegetables.
-They are known for their generous portions.

 No-fuss hot dogs